A luxurious and practical furnishing trend that is catching on again after more than half a century: mid-century furniture is back

 Mid century furniture offers durable materials of all kinds

 For mid-century furniture, materials such as wood, stone and metal, but also plexiglass or acrylic glass or plastic are used.
 In addition, a wide variety of textiles at Mid Century Furniture not missing.
-Luxurious fabrics like velvet or cord, but also the wool or linen are repeatedly used as upholstery fabrics for sofas, armchairs and chairs.
+Luxurious fabrics like velvet or cord, but also Wool or linen are repeatedly used as upholstery fabrics for sofas, armchairs and chairs.

 Tip: Because of the high quality materials, mid-century pieces can get really expensive.
 The good thing: fine retro pieces of jewelery can often be found original in antique shops or in one or the other attic.
 Therefore: keep your eyes open.